-- (1) Impairment of non-financial assets (continued) - 1) NIPPON SHOKUBAI EUROPE N.V.
+(1) Impairment of non-financial assets (continued)

+1) NIPPON SHOKUBAI EUROPE N.V.

-In the year ended March 31, 2022, the Group performed an impairment review of property, plant and equipment (¥25,694 million as of March 31, 2022) held by NIPPON SHOKUBAI EUROPE N.V. (hereinafter "NSE"), a consolidated subsidiary of the Company in the Functional Chemicals segment, based on its business plan, market interest rates, and other factors.
+In the year ended March 31, 2023, the Group performed an impairment review of property, plant and equipment (¥24,103 million as of March 31, 2023) held by NIPPON SHOKUBAI EUROPE N.V. (hereinafter "NSE"), a consolidated subsidiary of the Company in the Materials segment, based on its business plan, market interest rates, and other factors.

-Although signs of a recovery from the impact of the COVID-19 pandemic have been seen, the business environment for superabsorbent polymers in Europe, where NSE is located, continues to be highly competitive as the prices of raw materials and fuel continue to rise.
-However, the impact of increasing prices for raw materials and fuel is expected to be temporary, and the Company believes that the balance between supply and demand will be tight over the medium-to long-term.
+The business environment for superabsorbent polymers in Europe, where NSE is located, continues to be highly competitive as the prices of raw materials and fuel as well as inflationary pressures remain elevated under backdrop of an escalation in the conflict in Ukraine.
+However, sales prices are increasing along with rises in prices of raw materials and as a result of products market conditions, and the Company anticipates that the balance between supply and demand for superabsorbent polymers will improve over the medium-to long-term.

-Considering these circumstances, as a result of the impairment review of property, plant and equipment held by NSE based on NSE's business plan and other factors, the Company has determined that there is no indication of impairment.
+Considering these circumstances, as a result of the impairment review of property, plant and equipment held by NSE based on NSE's business plan, potential market interest rates, and other factors, the Company has determined that there is no indication of impairment.

-The significant assumptions for NSE's business plan are sales volumes and sales prices.
-Future sales volumes and sales prices are determined based on underlying factors such as information received from customers and future market outlook.
-In case the balance of supply and demand of superabsorbent polymers fluctuates differently than expected, sales volumes and sale prices may also fluctuate, which in turn may affect the future valuation of property, plant and equipment.
+The significant assumptions used in performing the impairment review are future sales volumes and sales prices underlying the business plan, and the discount rate calculated based on market interest rates and other factors.
+Future sales volume and sales prices are determined based on underlying factors such as information received from customers and future market outlook.
+In case sales volumes or sales prices are affected as a result that the balance of supply and demand of superabsorbent polymers or market forecasts fluctuate differently that expected, or in the event that the discount rate is affected by changes in future economic conditions, the valuation of property, plant and equipment may be significantly affected.

-2) Electronic information materials
+2) Printing materials

-In the year ended March 31, 2022, the Group determined that there was an indication of impairment for property, plant and equipment, etc., of \$1,788 million recognized as of March 31, 2022 related to certain products for electronic information materials belonging to the Functional Chemicals segment due to a decline in profitability caused by changes in the business environment.
+In the year ended March 31, 2023, the Group determined that there was an indication of impairment for property, plant and equipment, etc., of \(\frac{1}{2}\)1,532 million recognized as of March 31, 2023 related to certain products for printing materials belonging to the Solutions segment due to a decline in profitability caused by changes in the business environment.
 As a result, the Company performed an impairment test.